ern0/lightorgan-batucada/README.md

-It eats up some extra clock cycle, especially with the wrappers, but please, no one will hear this delay, it's a 16 MHz processor, at least twice as fast as an Amiga 500.
+It eats up some extra clock cycle, especially with the wrappers, but please, no one will hear this delay, it's a 16 MHz processor, at least 16x as fast as a Commodore 16.

 The `m()` (m for macro) macro sets the values of `v1`..`v8`, then several `v()` (v for value) function call plays a